 - Final Fantasy V. The four Light Warriors hold together through failure, poisonings, and the death of one of their own without fail.
 Galuf even calls a retreat when he's attacking Castle Exdeath to go and rescue the other three, alone.
 And in the ending, a lonely Krile is told by the other three that there's no way she's going to be alone when they're around.

 - Final Fantasy VI has the quintessential Ragtag Bunch of Misfits that become True Companions.
+Not even the end of the world can keep them apart.

 - Final Fantasy VII and Crisis Core both stress the importance of having True Companions.
 Cloud needs his friends and comrades to be a complete and effectual person and in the FFVII: Advent Children movie, Cloud actually calls the other characters his family.